All you need to know to use make the Linux kernel support your own hardware.

 - Managing concurrency issues.
 Lock based and lock-less primitives.
 Debugging locks.

-Day 5: Board support, debugging, testing and contribution
+Part 5: Board support, debugging, testing and contribution

 - How to support a new board.
 How SoCs are supported.